SKILL.md

 Expressions in $compute must be attached to a field using |(%ComputeName) syntax.
 The expression is evaluated in the context of the object that directly contains the annotated field — all properties of that object are accessible, including sibling arrays.

 Path resolution: parent always refers to the parent of the evaluation context.
 Context fields are accessed directly (no prefix needed), so parent is always one level up from the context.
 Use parent.parent to go two levels up, or root to reach the document root directly.
-Use this. to disambiguate when a field name collides with a reserved keyword (parent, root, prev, next, first, last, origin).
+Use this. to disambiguate when a field name collides with a reserved keyword or a compute parameter (parent, root, prev, next, first, last, origin).

 See references/expression-language.md for full details and examples.